sammuelyee/docs/cartodb-editor.md

 UPDATE dataset_twitter SET category_name = 5 where body ilike ‘%no%’ AND body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

 Following this approach with the "Raster" option, running a query creates several categories that enables you to analyze if a tweet is supporting a specific topic or search term.
-If you need more advanced queries beyond these filtering examples, CartoDB supports advanced PostgreSQL capabilities so that you can insert more advanced queries on the text of tweets.
+If you need more advanced queries beyond these examples, CartoDB supports advanced PostgreSQL capabilities so that you can insert more advanced queries on the text of tweets.

-***Tip:** It is suggested to create a duplicate copy of your dataset prior to modifying it with UPDATE, INSERT or DELETE statements, in order to avoid overwriting your original data.*
+***Tip:** It is suggested to create a duplicate copy of your dataset prior to modifying it with UPDATE, INSERT or DELETE SQL query statements, in order to avoid overwriting your original data.*

 ### Tips and Tricks for Using Twitter Data
 Note the following tips an tricks when using twitter data for your maps.